United States at the 2020 Summer Olympics

-The United States, represented by the United States Olympic & Paralympic Committee (USOPC), competed at the 2020 Summer Olympics in Tokyo.
-Originally scheduled to take place in the summer of 2020, the Games were postponed to July 23 to August 8, 2021, due to the COVID-19 pandemic.
-U.S. athletes have appeared in every Summer Olympics of the modern era, with the exception of the 1980 Summer Olympics in Moscow, which the U.S. boycotted.
+The United States of America (USA), represented by the United States Olympic & Paralympic Committee (USOPC), competed at the 2020 Summer Olympics in Tokyo.
+Originally scheduled to take place from 24 July 2020 to 9 August 2020, the Games were postponed to July 23 to August 8, 2021, due to the COVID-19 pandemic.
+U.S. athletes have appeared in every Summer Olympic Games of the modern era, with the exception of the 1980 Summer Olympics in Moscow, which the U.S. boycotted in protest of the Soviet invasion of Afghanistan.
 The opening ceremony flag-bearers for the United States were baseball player Eddy Alvarez and basketball player Sue Bird.
 Javelin thrower Kara Winger was the flag-bearer for the closing ceremony.
+For the third consecutive time in the Summer Olympics, the United States was represented by more female than male athletes (285 men and 330 women).

 The country finished the Games with 113 medals, the most amongst all nations: 39 gold, 41 silver, and 33 bronze.
 These individual totals were each the highest of the Games, after a final-day tally of three gold medals (women's basketball, women's omnium, and women's volleyball) surpassed China's total of 38 golds.
-This was the third consecutive Summer Olympics that the U.S. was the medal table leader.
 Overall, the medal total was slightly lower than five years prior in Rio de Janeiro, where the United States won 46 gold and 121 total medals.

 As Los Angeles will be the host city of the 2028 Summer Olympics, the United States, along with France, which is hosting the 2024 Summer Olympics in Paris, marched in the opening ceremony just before the host nation Japan.